 While these may or may not be true, that is the first impression his photography business cards gave, and first impressions are everything.
 So when designing and creating your business card, consider what impression that little piece of card stock is giving off about you and your business.
 What type of clients will ‘Dan the Camera Man’ attract?
 Spend some time determining your brand and consider what colors, materials, and shapes to use, And for goodness sake, don’t go the free business card route.
 It’ll cost you more in the long run.

 I’ve used PremiumCards.net for almost all of my photography business card needs.
 They have an easy-to-use system, lots of variety in sizes, shapes and papers, great quality and prices.
 I’ve also tried and love Moo Cards for their fun variety and ability to put different photos one each card.
-There are plenty of business card companies out there, some even offer edge painting such as Oubly.
-Do some research and find one that suits your needs.

 2. Ditch Conventional Standards